 For example, CDP can communicate with clusters that are on private subnets with only private IPs without any additional network configuration or setup.
 However, CDP requires that these clusters have outbound connections to cloud provider NLBs hosted in the Cloudera's multi-cloud account.

-You can use Replication Manager with your on-premise CDH clusters to assist with data migration and synchronization to cloud storage by first registering your cluster with Classic Cluster registration.
+You can use Replication Manager with your on-premise CDH, HDP, and CDP Private Cloud Base clusters to assist with data migration and synchronization to cloud storage by first registering your cluster with classic cluster registration.

 The following two diagrams illustrate CDP connectivity to customer account with and without using the reverse SSH tunnel.